The steps to become a medical doctor include:

-Doctors are licensed medical practitioners who have undergone 11-15 years of training to gain a license.
+Doctors are licensed medical practitioners who have undergone 11 to 15 years of training to gain a license.
 This usually includes four years of undergraduate education followed by four years of medical school, divided into two years of classroom training in medicine and two years of clinical training.
-Prospective doctors must then complete a 3-7 year residency program before their training is finished.
+Doctors requirements then include completion of a 3- to 7-year residency program before their training is finished.

 |Required Education||A science-focused undergraduate degree; M.D.
 (Doctor of Medicine) or D.O.
 (Doctor of Osteopathic Medicine) degree, along with a residency|

 |Projected Job Growth (2016-2026)*||13% for physicians and surgeons|

 |Median Annual Salary (2018)*||$200,890 for physicians and surgeons|

 Source: *United States Bureau of Labor Statistics

 How to Become a Doctor in Five Steps

 The path to becoming a doctor begins with a bachelor's degree program.
 There is relative flexibility in the subject studied, but undergraduate schooling for doctors should include a pre-med focus, which ensures that necessary science-based core curriculum is covered prior to the candidate's progression to medical school.
 These programs typically have a heavy focus on biology and chemistry, with plenty of physics, math and English courses to prepare a student to apply to med school.